bjaegerthomas/tech-interview-prep/udemy computer science algorithms/frequency counter/find all duplicates/README.md

 *UPDATE* Something is off in my logic.
 It returned an array but not the correct elements.
 I think I was accessing the values as opposed to the keys in my second for loop and I also didn't increment.

+*UPDATE* After discussing with gpt my logic was slightly off and I learned about the Number function which helps convert a string to a number which was helpful for converting the keys from the object into numbers for the result array.

 ## Given Solution

 ## Thoughts after Solution